GIR-pub/deepdotweb/_posts/2017/04/08/dealer-couple-arrested-in-germany/index.md

 ---
-Dealer Couple Arrested In Germany, Police Seized More Than a Kilogram Of Amphetamine
+Dealer Couple Arrested In Germany, Police Seized More Than a Kilogram Of Amphetamine"
 ---
 <article class="post-listing post-19074 post type-post status-publish format-standard has-post-thumbnail hentry